 3. Apply at Least 2 Coats of Paint

-Now it is paint time!
+Now it is painting time!
 Do the happy dance.
 You can use any paint you would like to paint your cabinets – chalk paint, latex, milk paint, anything.
 You can use a roller, brush or a sprayer.
-What matters most is the amount of coats you give it.
-Remember thin coats chip less, 3 thin coats will be more durable than 2 thick coats.
+What matters most is the number of coats you give it.
+Remember thin coats chipless, 3 thin coats will be more durable than 2 thick coats.
 If you want to stay away from a shiny finish, consider using chalk paint.
-Chalk paint give a dull color with a soft finish.
+Chalk paint gives a dull color with a soft finish.
 Check out this article for more info: What to Know About Painting Kitchen Cabinets With Chalk Paint

 4. Apply a Clear Coat

 I always recommend applying a clear, protective coat over the top of your paint job with cabinets.
 Kitchen cabinets take a lot of wear and tear and need to be cleaned often.
 I would recommend applying a polyurethane or a coat of wax.
-For more information on how to apply those, check these posts out: How to Use Furniture Wax Correctly and What to Know Before Clear Coating Painted Furniture.
-I hope this article had help you learn how painting laminate is not only achievable but simple.
+I hope this article has helped you learn how painting laminate is not only achievable but simple.

 Painting your cabinets can give your kitchen or bathroom a whole new look.
 If you are looking to upgrade without the renovation price do it yourself and enjoy your new room!
 Please refer to my other articles about painting cabinets for the general process of painting cabinets.
 Inspiring Kitchen Cabinet Makeover Ideas 6 Kitchen Cabinet Painting Tips &Tutorials and How is Painting Cabinets Different Than Painting Furniture?